 Sentiment analysis – What is the customer sentiment trend?

-The sentiment trend is determined by comparing the sentiment events found in the first half of the interaction to the sentiment events found in the second half of the interaction.
+The sentiment trend is determined by comparing the sentiment events found closer to the start of the interaction, to the sentiment events found closer to the end of the interaction.
 For this reason, the sentiment trend may be updated when additional follow ups occur within the same interaction.
 There is a minimum number of customer phrases required for the sentiment trend to be calculated, usually around 6 or more customer phrases are required.

 Customer sentiment trend

 - Sentiment events closer to the start of the interaction are defined as start-events.

 - Sentiment events closer to the end of the interaction are defined as end-events.

 sentimentTrend = (sentiment score of end-events – sentiment score of start-events) / 2